 You’ll also see that on my preliminary questionnaire, I ask parents what their comfort level is with crying – can you not even handle one minute of crying?
 Are you able to tolerate a lot of crying?
 This information helps me to honor the comfort level of all my parents.

 Most important of all is that I will NEVER ask parents to do something they are not comfortable with.
-That’s the beauty of working with a sleep consultant and going custom with your child’s sleep needs.
+That’s the beauty of working with a pediatric sleep expert, and going custom with your child’s sleep needs.
 There’s no “one size fits all” advice that forces you into a scenario you aren’t comfortable with.
 You are in control!

 I do want to be clear that most children DO protest changes to their sleep routines and this is in the form of crying.
 This is a baby’s only way to communicate and if they could talk they’d be saying, “hey, I liked nursing to sleep” or “I liked that pacifier, give it back”.
 I’m always sure to tell parents that my program will most likely involve at least some amount of protest on the child’s part.
 I wish I had a magic wand to take this away.